 If you’re not with PushCommerce yet, then you need to check your sites loading speed to get an overview of what needs to be fixed to increase your conversion rate.
 Page Speed Online via Google is a great tool that tests your speed for free for both mobile and desktop.

-- Slick code – this sounds pseudo-hacker I know, but bare with me here.
+- Slick code – this sounds pseudo-hacker I know, but bear with me here.
 Having ‘messy’ code or a heavy template based site can slow your loading speed with every piece of additional (sometimes unnecessary code).
 Liken this to sending a message to your neighbour with morse code rather than email.

 - GZIP – Think of GZIP as a collapsible coffee cup.
 You can hold more cups that are collapsed in your backpack and therefore transfer them from A to B quicker.
 This free tool, can tell you if your site is GZIP enabled as well as checking your Metatags.

 - Smaller Images – enough tech talk, let’s talk images.
 The lifeblood of eCommerce sites right?
 People like to see what they’re buying before they press ‘Pay’.
-But if your images are too large, or a different file type then you’ll lose that customer, faster than your site loads.
+But if your images are too large, or a different file type, then you’ll lose that customer faster than your site loads.
 Using JPG files rather than PNG images are a great start for product images.

 - Check, and check again – Keeping an eye on your site speed, even if it’s initially great, is good practice.
 Tools like Pingdom are a good (and free) way to check.

-If all else fails, drop your eCommerce provider or Tech support an email and see if they can help you speed up site.
+If all else fails, drop your eCommerce provider or Tech support an email and see if they can help you speed up your site.

 And, don’t hesitate to follow us on Twitter for more business tips, how-to’s and resources.